 When Grace grew up she went to Hollywood where she got parts in movies, sometimes singing and displaying her musical abilities like in this story, and often as a ‘bad girl’ or fun-loving party girl.
 She acted in movies that included Bing Crosby, Claudette Colbert, Fred MacMurray, W.C.
 Fields and many more, but never with the actor that stole her twelve year old heart.

-Suddenly, a year after making this movie, in an accident of fate she finally met the man who she idolized as a little girl, William Boyd, or Hopalong Cassidy.
+Suddenly, a year after making this movie, she was invited to a cocktail party, and in an accident of fate she finally met the man who she idolized as a little girl, William Boyd, or Hopalong Cassidy.
 Seeing him in person and talking to him rekindled her wild crush on him, and William Boyd must have also been smitten by Grace, because before a week had passed William Boyd asked Grace Bradley to marry him and a few weeks later on June 5, 1937 they were married and began a life-long love affair.

 When Grace’s movie studio contract ended she left motion pictures to be William Boyd’s wife and companion, supporting him in the background, walking away from any future career for herself.
 When Boyd’s producer ended the Hopalong Cassidy movies, William Boyd’s career seemed over, as no one wanted to cast Hopalong Cassidy in any other role.

 With no one willing to hire Boyd for any good movie parts, He and Grace took a chance on buying the Hopalong Cassidy movies and the rights to any future movies.
 They sold their ranch and moved to a small apartment, sinking every penny they had into purchasing the Hopalong Cassidy franchise.
 They produced a few more movies that did all right, but another accident of fate brought them even greater wealth than Hollywood had ever given them.